app-generator/sample-django-best-practices/README.md

 ## ✨ Pre-compile and compressing styles files

 These processes are automatically handled when the server is running.
-For this, we are using packages like:
+For this, we are using django packages such as:

 - [django-static-precompiler](https://github.com/andreyfedoseev/django-static-precompiler)
 - [django-compressor](https://django-compressor.readthedocs.io/en/stable/)